 - Check that your business URL is available.
 Most people use the internet when searching for childcare options.
 Make sure your daycare name lends itself to an available domain name that will be easy for prospective families to remember.
 If possible, use a .com domain (instead of .org, .net, or other domains) as it’s the most common and will give your business more credibility.
 You can check available domain names on GoDaddy.com and Domain.com.

-- Use easy words to spell and pronounce.
+- Use words that are easy to spell and pronounce.
 Avoid choosing long, fancy words that prospective customers can’t say or easily spell.
 Your name should make it as easy as possible for people to find your childcare center!

 How do I select the best daycare names?